-As an initial matter, a claim to quiet title is not a civil action under NRS 38.300(3), which states: "The term does not include an action in equity for injunctive relief in which there is an immediate threat of irreparable harm, or an action relating to the title to residential property."
+irreparable harm, or an action relating to the title to residential property."
 See, e.g., U.S. Bank, Nat.
 Ass'n v.
-NV Eagles, LLC, No. 2:15-CV-00786-RCJ-PAL, 2015 WL 4475517, at 3 (D. Nev.
+NV Eagles, LLC, No. 2:15-CV-00786-RCJ-PAL, 2015 WL 4475517, at \3 (D. Nev.
 July 21, 2015) (finding that a lender's claim seeking both quiet title and declaratory relief was exempt from the mediation requirement of NRS 38.310); see also McKnight Family, L.L.P. v.
 Adept Mgmt., 310 P.3d 555, 559 (Nev.
 2013).
-Therefore, HOA's argument for dismissal of this claim fails because NRS 38.310's exhaustion requirement does not apply to a claim to quiet title.
+Therefore, the HOA's argument for dismissal of plaintiff's quiet title claim fails first because NRS 38.310's exhaustion requirement does not apply to a claim to quiet title.

-Defendant next challenges this claim by asserting that the quiet title/declaratory relief claim did not violate plaintiff's right to procedural due process.
+Next, the HOA contests this claim by offering that the quiet title/declaratory relief claim did not violate plaintiff's right to procedural due process.
 (ECF No. 18).
-Here, plaintiff had actual notice of the risk of foreclosure proceedings, evinced by the complaint's allegation that "[o]n October 29, 2013, BANA requested a ledger from Travata, through its agent [Nevada Association Services, Inc. ("NAS")], identifying the super-priority amount allegedly owed Travata."
-(ECF No. 1 at 5).
-Accordingly, the Ninth Circuit's decision in Bourne Valley Court Trust v.
+Here, plaintiff appeared to have actual notice of the risk of foreclosure proceedings, demonstrated by the allegation that "BANA requested a ledger from Travata and Montage, through its agent . . . identifying the superpriority amount allegedly owed to Travata and Montage."
+(ECF No. 1 at 6).
+As a result, the Ninth Circuit's decision in Bourne Valley Court Trust v.
 Wells Fargo Bank, NA, 832 F.3d 1154 (9th Cir.
-2016) (holding that NRS chapter 116's "opt-in" notice scheme was facially unconstitutional), does not apply to this case.
+2016) (holding that NRS chapter 116's "opt-in" notice scheme was facially unconstitutional), does alter the present analysis.
+However, this finding is not sufficient to dismiss the claim because the complaint alleges multiple grounds for its challenge of title.
+(ECF No. 1).

-Next, defendant states that the Supremacy Clause of the United States Constitution is not violated by the non-judicial foreclosure sale.
+Next, the HOA asserts that the Supremacy Clause of the United States Constitution is not violated by the non-judicial foreclosure sale.
 (ECF No. 18).
-In its complaint, plaintiff alleges that "[t]he note and the senior deed of trust are insured by the Federal Housing Administration (FHA)."
+Plaintiff alleged that "[t]he note and the senior deed of trust are insured by the Federal Housing Administration (FHA)."
 (ECF No. 1 at 4) (emphasis removed).
 Additionally, plaintiff asserts that "[t]he senior deed of trust is insured pursuant to Single Family Mortgage Insurance Program."
-(ECF No. 1 at 9).
+(ECF No. 1 at 10).

-Under the Property Clause of the United States Constitution, only "Congress shall have the power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States" U.S. Const.
+Under the Property Clause of the United States Constitution, only "Congress shall have the power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States . . . ."
+U.S. Const.
 Art.
 IV, § 3, cl.
-2. The Supremacy Clause provides that the "Constitution . . . shall be the supreme law of the land" U.S. Const.
+2. The Supremacy Clause provides that the "Constitution . . . shall be the supreme law of the land . . . ."
+U.S. Const.
 Art.
 VI, cl.
 2. "State legislation must yield under the Supremacy Clause of the Constitution to the interests of the federal government when the legislation as applied interferes with the federal purpose or operates to impede or condition the implementation of federal policies and programs."
 Rust v.
 Johnson, 597 F.2d 174, 179 (9th Cir.
 1979).